 Can Crafter CMS be used for E-Commerce?¶

 Yes.
-Crafter has an e-commerce API that you can plug an implementation in to.
-This gives marketing total control of the user experience while integrating with the back-end e-commerce functionality of your choosing.
+Crafter helps build great e-commerce sites which gives marketing total control of the user experience while integrating with the back-end e-commerce functionality of your choosing.

 Can Crafter CMS be used to build a marketing site?¶

 Yes.
 Marketing sites are one of the top use cases for Crafter CMS.
 Crafter gives marketers powerful tools to create and deploy dynamic, personalized experiences for users.
 Crafter also integrates with sales and marketing tools such as Salesforce, Marketo, Hubspot, Omniture, Google Analytics, iContact and many others.

 How long does it take to build a Crafter CMS website?¶

 Project duration depends on complexity of the website or other digital experience you are building.
 A project might be as short as a day or it could take 9 months to complete.
 Typical real-world sites with a sophisticated design, personalization and back end integration will take between 3 and 6 months to complete.